Sen2k9/Project-With-R/README.md

 This is a Data Science project with to analyze a company data (collected from my previous employer) whether a employee has access right to a particular classified folder or not.

 This dataset has 13 features including the last one as indicating the output(ground truth) of accessing the folder or not.
+"1" indicate has "access right", and "0" indicate "no access right".
+All other values for every columns are also numerical.

 Just to explore the ability of Machine learning algorithms in dealing with different types of data, I introduced two different types of algorithms